|

 the early tube-fired Mark 8 torpedoes were hopelessly ineffective.
 Many British accounts of US boats seem to indicate that

 they launched their torpedoes at a far greater range than their British cousins, resulting in fewer hits.
+Other countries,

 too developed the torpedo boat for their use.
 Italy, who pioneered the use of the MTB in World War I, Developed both small,